 - Limited financial history to refer to

-For these and other reasons, it is recommended that start-ups make accounting a priority from the beginning.
-This does not mean that accounting has to be a big, intimidating process.
-The sooner you start, the sooner accounting has a chance to grow with the business.
+For these and other reasons, it is recommended that startups make bookkeeping a priority from the beginning.
+This doesn't mean that bookkeeping has to be a big, intimidating process.
+The sooner you start, the sooner accounting has a chance to grow with the company.

 Despite the common misconception, bookkeeping and accounting are not the same thing.
-However, they are both critical to the financial health of your business.
+However, they are both crucial to the financial health of your business.

 Bookkeeping: Daily tracking of company finances and maintenance of records.
-A bookkeeper's tasks may include collecting and recording invoices from customers, paying your suppliers, reconciling bank accounts and much more.
+An accountant's duties may include collecting and recording invoices from customers, paying your suppliers, reconciling bank accounts and much more.

-Bookkeeping, on the other hand, is responsible for the orderly recording of all business transactions on the basis of documents.
+Bookkeeping, on the other hand, is the organised recording of all business transactions on the basis of supporting documents.
 It thus reflects the status of a company in figures and is therefore one of the most important sources of information.

 Controlling for start-ups

 Accounting for start-ups is the basis for the controlling.
-This determines the causes of deviations from the plan and sets up measures for optimisation.
-A company must constantly check its data, compare it and initiate changes.
-The best tool for this is the bookkeeping: all the company's figures can be found here.
-A report on costs and revenues can be created on the basis of the individual bookings by putting them into a cost type and cost centre structure.
+This determines the causes of deviations from the plan and sets out measures for optimisation.
+A company must constantly monitor and compare its data and initiate changes.
+The best tool for this is bookkeeping: this is where all of the company's figures can be found.
+Reporting on costs and income can be created on the basis of individual postings by bringing them into a cost type and cost centre structure.

 Accounting software for start-ups

-Of course, there is a wide range of software regarding accounting for start-ups.
+Of course, there is a wide range of software available for startup accounting.
 These can be simple solutions from the cloud or professional programmes from well-known providers.

-However, the highest chance of achieving end-to-end automation while maintaining the highest information density is with the introduction of a ERP software given.
+However, the best chance of achieving end-to-end automation with the highest information density at the same time is with the introduction of a ERP software given.